Southwest High School (Minnesota): 2018 walkout incident

-On March 14, 2018, exactly one month after the Stoneman Douglas High School shooting in Parkland, Florida, students at Southwest participated in a nationwide walkout to honor the victims of the shooting and protest gun violence.
+On March 14, 2018, one month after the Marjory Stoneman Douglas High School shooting in Parkland, Florida, students at Southwest participated in a nationwide walkout to honor the victims of the shooting and protest gun violence.
 During the walkout, a student across the street from campus waved a "Trump" flag.
 Eight students confronted him, taking his flag and assaulting him.
 The student sustained minor injuries and a camera he was holding was damaged.
-Minneapolis Police stated that a school resource officer stopped the altercation.
+Minneapolis Police said a school resource officer stopped the altercation.

 Demographics

 The demographic breakdown of the 1,918 students enrolled in 2021-2022 was: